 Our didactics program is always improving!
 If residents have ideas about how to enhance our didactics, we can make changes!
 This is one of the great aspects of our program.
 Several of the biggest improvements in our didactics program were entirely resident driven.
 We also strongly encourage our residents to utilize the many reputable free and open access meducation (FOAM) resources available.

 Our program offers a unique opportunity for residents and medical students to rotate at New River Gorge, Fayetteville, WV, with hands-on experience through workshops and great didactics for practical medicine in the wilderness.
-This program was setup by Dr. Hrutkay, one of our ED attendings, and has gained regional renown.
-For more information, see the Wildness Medicine website.
+This program was setup by Dr. Hrutkay, and has gained regional renown.
+For more information, see the Wilderness Medicine website.

 Some of the unique opportunities of our program allow us to work in special events within Wheeling and the surrounding areas.
 For some of these events you do need to be a PGY-2 or higher.

 - Jamboree in the Hills (Jambo) - A large annual outside music festival that has such headliners a Keith Urban, Tim McGraw, Alan Jackson, Kid Rock, Brad Paisley, Lady Antebellum and others.
 It has been referred to as "The Superbowl of Country Music" and sees around 100,000 attendees.
 As residents, we are given the opportunity to work the medical tent during the weekend long festival and all the country music your ears can take in!

 - St. Clairsville School District Physicals - We are honored the St. Clairsville school district gives us the opportunity to perform school physicals a few select times of year to the students.